semaio/Magento2-ConfigImportExport/README.md

 ## Contributors

-Huge thanks to all [contributors](https://github.com/semaio/Magento2-ConfigImportExport/graphs/contributors) who contributed to this module.
+Thanks to all [contributors](https://github.com/semaio/Magento2-ConfigImportExport/graphs/contributors) who invested their valuable time to contribute to this module.
+Much appreciated!

 ## Copyright